-Because an Order for Protection can have such far reaching effects as to bar a spouse from their home and/or children, it is vital that parties understand that it is not a tool to be abused and/or gain unfair advantages, nor does it function as a “backdoor” divorce proceeding.
-Due to the potential for these types of actions to be abused in the judicial system, Minnesota courts may at times be skeptical about issuing these sorts of orders when they are brought so close to a petition for divorce.
+Because an Order for Protection can have lasting effects that bar a spouse from their home and/or children, it is vital that parties understand that it is not a tool to be abused or to gain unfair advantages, nor does it function as a “backdoor” divorce proceeding.
+Due to the potential for these types of actions to be abused within the judicial system, Minnesota courts may at times be skeptical about issuing these sorts of orders when they are brought so close to a petition for divorce.
 No matter what the specifics of your situation may be, we are here to provide you with customized legal solutions to ensure that you obtain your desired outcome.